-- 2. NSCA Nationals, U.S. Open, Region, State and Major shoots must offer all applicable Concurrent Events and provide some type of award. - 3.
+- NSCA Nationals, U.S. Open, Regional, State and Major shoots must offer all applicable Concurrent Events and provide some type of award. - 3.
 Shooters are eligible to compete for both concurrent and class awards.
 Shoot Official (s) may specify in the tournament program that a reduced fee is offered for concurrent events.
-At time of entry the shooter has the option to pay the full entry fee and compete for both concurrent and class (open) titles, or pay a reduced fee and compete for concurrent titles only.
-If the shooter elects to pay a reduced fee and compete for concurrent titles only, if the shooter elects to pay a reduced fee and compete for concurrent titles only, they are still subject to earning punches, in their class, according to Rule III-A-2. - No Junior or Sub-Junior shall be required to pay any part of entry fee that is to be returned to the shooter in the form of money. - 5.
+At time of entry, the shooter has the option to pay the full entry fee and compete for both concurrent and class (open) titles or pay a reduced fee and compete for concurrent titles only.
+If the shooter elects to pay a reduced fee and compete for concurrent titles only, they are still subject to earning punches, in their class, according to Rule III-A-2.

+- No Junior or Sub-Junior shall be required to pay any part of entry fee that is to be returned to the shooter in the form of money. - 5.
 Youth Teams-This is a concurrent category that can be offered at the host club's discretion.
 If offered, this team event will be shot simultaneously with an already established tournament event. - a.
 Teams will consist of four or five members and are required to shoot as a group. - b.
 All team members must be in the Junior or Sub-Junior age group. - c.
 Each team must have a designated coach nearby. - d.
 For team competition, the lowest individual score will be dropped from a five-member team score even though there may be no four-member teams participating. - e.
 Even though the scores of all team members may not count toward the team's event score, all team members will be counted as participants in the shoot, and in their respective classes, and all individual scores will be registered.